ccapdev1920T2/s11g15/README.md

 ```
 4. Open the `db.js` file in the models folder.
 You will see the following on line 2:
 `const url = process.env.MONGODB_URI || 'mongodb+srv://dbUser:user123@foodbites-f5dfx.mongodb.net/test';`.

 Change the line to this: `const url = 'mongodb://localhost:27017/FoodBitesDB';`.
 This connects to localhost.
+**NOTE: This step can be skipped (no need to change the code), however it is important to note that when doing so, step 5 must be skipped in order not to duplicate the data in the database.**

 5. Run the following files to set up necessary documents in the database.
 ```